-Lynn spent the previous three years with BCCIC member Canadian Crossroads International, where she managed the CCI Western Office’s volunteer and public engagement programming, focused in the field of sustainable livelihoods with partners in Bolivia and Canada (www.cciorg.ca).
-Previous to that, she was the Program Manager and then Executive Director for seven years prior to moving to Vancouver (www.marquisproject.com).
-Much of Marquis’ work (with partners in Tanzania and El Salvador as well as through public engagement in Canada) focused on fair trade, HIV/AIDS, microenterprise, global economics and environmental issues, while managing a fair trade food and craft store.
+Lynn has been with BCCIC since 2010.
+She spent the previous three years with BCCIC member Crossroads International, where she managed their Western Office’s volunteer and public engagement programming, focused in the field of sustainable livelihoods with partners in Bolivia and Canada.
+Previous to that, she was the Program Manager and then Executive Director of The Marquis Project for seven years prior to moving to Vancouver.
+Much of Marquis’ work (with partners in Tanzania and El Salvador as well as through public engagement in Canada) focused on fair trade, HIV/AIDS, microenterprise, global economics, and environmental issues, while managing a fair trade food and craft store.

 Membership and Communications Coordinator